What’s the Matter with Helen (1971)

 What’s the Matter with Helen follows two women, Adelle (Debbie Reynolds) and Helen (Shelley Winters), who flee their hometown for Hollywood when their sons are convicted of murdering a young woman.
 They open up a successful dance school for children but soon find their happiness threatened by a mysterious stalker.

-Helen’s screams at this moment read as delusional paranoia since the audience can tell that the images Helen sees are not visible to any other characters.
+Two women stand talking.
+One is dressed in a glamorous gown and the other in a dowdy dress.Helen’s screams in this moment read as delusional paranoia since the audience is aware that the images Helen sees are not visible to any other characters.
 While Helen is legitimately afraid, the audience is not, and this juxtaposition frames Helen as an unreliable narrator.
-Unlike other hagsploitation films in which delusions turn out to be reality, and the message being conveyed is that women’s voices and experiences should be believed, this film takes the opposite approach: it doubles down on Helen’s madness.
+Unlike other hagsploitation films in which perceived delusions turn out to be real, underscoring that women’s voices and experiences should be believed, this film takes the opposite approach: it doubles down on Helen’s madness.
 Her instability not only marginalizes her within the narrative but also implies that she is a bad mother.
-Unlike Adelle, whose nurturing of the young dancers implies her son’s failures are his own and not the result of poor mothering, Helen is framed as contributing to her son’s homicidal tendencies.
-Her screams, which disturb all around her including children, convey a psychotic break that doesn’t humanize Helen as much as it positions her as a potential monster.
+Unlike Adelle, whose nurturing of the young dancers suggests her son’s failures are his own and not the result of poor mothering, Helen is framed as contributing to her son’s homicidal tendencies.
+Her screams, which disturb all around her including the children, convey a psychotic break that doesn’t humanize Helen as much as it pathologizes her.

 What's the matter with Helen Debbie Reynolds

-Second, this scream is another way for the film to frame Helen as highly emotional and potentially erratic.
+This scream also represents another way for the film to frame Helen as highly emotional and potentially erratic.
 Helen’s scream occurs in tandem with Adelle’s silence, with the film implying that Helen’s reaction is the extreme one.
 It is a bizarre narrative beat because objectively, Helen’s reaction is the expected normal response when confronted with a ghastly image.
 But instead, the film centers Adelle’s silence.
 While Helen unleashes a scream and then cowers in the face of the bloody spectacle, Adelle remains stoic and silent, approaching the cutout and removing the knife before shuffling Helen out of the room.
 The moment is a subtle bit of audience manipulation designed to Other Helen because no one who watches horror films imagines themselves as the character who panics and trembles in the face of danger.
 We imagine ourselves as the character who, like Adelle, confronts the danger.

 Works Cited